-Response: We do understand the reviewer’s concern on the size of subject Web services used in the study.
-Definitely, it will be more convincing to include larger open-source subjects for evaluation.
-However, to the best of our knowledge, there are not such subjects in the field of Web services.
-Furthermore, our evaluation needs to access the source code of Web services in order to seed faults.
-However, the owner of realistic Web services is not willing to make the source code accessible since the implementation of a Web service involves commercial interests or technical secrets.
+Response: We do understand the reviewer’s concern regarding the size of the subject web services used in the study.
+Certainly, it would be preferable to include larger open-source services for evaluation.
+However, to the best of our knowledge, no such services are available for study.
+As noted, our evaluation needed access to the web services’ source code in order to be able to seed in the faults.
+However, due to commercial interests (including protection of technical secrets), it seems that most real web service owners are unwilling to make the source code available.

-In order to overcome the unavailability of realistic open-source Web services, we decided to develop the subject applications based on the real-life specifications.
-In this way, we are able to access the source code of these Web services for evaluation.
+In order to overcome this lack of realistic open-source web services, we developed the subject applications ourselves, based on the real-life specifications.
+In this way, we were obviously able to access the source code for evaluation.

-Action: In the revised version, we have added a note to clearly state that subject Web services are developed in our laboratory based on the real-life specifications in first paragraph of Section 4.2.
+Action: In the revised manuscript, we have added some further explanation (in the first paragraph of Section 4.2) to clearly state that the subject web services were developed in our laboratory based on the real-life specifications.

 R1C5: Authors should provide more details about the actual mutants generated and provide insight as to why the specification based testing (CP testing) was able to uncover those faults.

-Response: Thanks for the suggestion.
-We agree that the suggested details are helpful to understand the experimental settings.
-Accordingly, we decided to include more details about the actual mutants generated, including the tool that was used to generate mutants, mutation operators that were employed to generate mutants, and how the generated mutants were finally selected for evaluation.
+Response: Thank you for the suggestion.
+We agree that the suggested details would be helpful for understanding the experimental settings.
+Accordingly, we have included more details about the actual mutants generated, including the tool that was used to generate them, the mutation operators used, and how the evaluated mutants were finally selected.

-We also agree that it is necessary to provide insight as to why the specification-based testing is able to uncover those faults.
-In our study, we employed decision table (DT rather than CP) to construct partitions for each studied Web service, which is described in Section 4.4.1.
-DT provides a systematic and efficient way to partition input domain into disjoint subdomains and generate test cases, since DT considers all parameters and identifies invalid combination of parameters.
-In practice, each condition entry of a DT rule corresponds to a partition in which test cases cover some paths, accordingly, the faults in those paths has a chance of being detected.
+We also agree that it is necessary to provide some insight into why the specification-based testing was able to uncover the faults.
+In our study, as described in Section 4.4.1, we employed a decision table (DT rather than CP) to construct the partitions for each studied web service.
+Because DT considers all parameters and identifies their invalid combinations, it can provide a systematic and efficient way to partition an input domain into disjoint subdomains, and then generate test cases.
+In practice, each DT rule condition entry corresponds to a partition in which test cases cover some paths — thus, the faults in those paths have a chance of being detected.

-Action: In the revised version, we have followed the suggestion to provide more details on the mutants generated in the first paragraph of Section 4.2, and provide inside as to why specification-based testing is able to reveal those faults in the fourth paragraph of Section 4.4.1.
+Action: In the revised manuscript, we have followed the suggestion to provide more details about the mutants generated (the first paragraph of Section 4.2), and provide insight as to why specification-based testing was able to reveal the faults (the fourth paragraph of Section 4.4.1).

-Intended description of mutants generating are follows:
+Intended description of mutant generation as follows:

-We used mutation analysis [12], [28]–[30] to generate a total of 1563 mutants.
-More specifically, we employed the tool muJava [31] to create many faults version (i.e., mutants).
-Each mutant was created by applying a syntactic change (i.e. mutation operator) to the original program (Note that all mutation operator provided by Mujava are employed in our experiments).
-We removed equivalent mutants, and mutants that were too easily detected — deleting mutants that could be detected with less than 20 randomly generated test cases.
-To guarantee the statistic reliability, we first obtained different test suites using 50 random seeds, and tested all mutants on all test suites, then calculated the average number of test cases needed to kill a mutant.
-Based on the average number, we deleted easily detected mutants.
+We used the tool muJava [31] to conduct mutation analysis [12], [28]–[30], generating a total of 1563 mutants.
+Each mutant was created by applying a syntactic change (using a mutation operator) to the original program, and all mutation operators provided by muJava were used in the experiments.
+Equivalent mutants, and those that were too easily detected (requiring less than 20 randomly generated test cases), were removed.
+To ensure the statistical reliability, we obtained 50 different test suites using different random seeds, then testing all mutants with all test suites, calculating the average number of test cases needed to kill (detect) a mutant.

 Intended insights are follows: